SudoMakeMeASandwichDE/unipkg/README.md

 # unipkg

 `unipkg` is a command-line tool designed for managing packages across various Linux distributions.
 It provides a unified interface for common package management tasks such as updating, upgrading, installing, removing, and cleaning packages.
+Intended for Linux noobs and people who often work on various distributions and don't want do write down syntax of package managers (understandable).

 ## Features